Mrs. Lalitha Raghuram

 Kavitha started her carrier as a nurse in Apollo Hospitals.
 She soon moved to teaching in Rajalakshmi College of Nursing, Chennai.
 She has trained more than 200 students in the four years.
 Understanding the importance of organ donation, she joined MOHAN Foundation in 2012.

 As a Transplant Coordinator, deputed at Rajiv Gandhi Government General Hospital Chennai, Kavitha was responsible for initiating a one to one sensitization programme for nurses.
 This improved the eye donation rate in the hospital.
 This multilingual coordinator attends the MOHAN Foundation helpline calls in all languages.
 She has contributed in conducted in many awareness classes and Workshops.

 In 2015, Kavitha shifted to Trivandrum and continues her work as a counselor for the helpline and as a public speaker for awareness on organ donation in Kerala.

-Transplant Coordinator Bulu Behera has been working with MOHAN Foundation since 2013.
+Tx.
+Coordinator Bulu Behera has been working with MOHAN Foundation since 2013.
 Bulu is a social work graduate from National Institute of Social Work and Social Science (NISWASS) Phulbani, Orissa.
-He has a Master Degree in MSW (Master of Social Work) from Matru Sewa Sangh, Institute of Social Work Nagpur (Maharashtra).
+He has a Master's Degree in MSW (Master of Social Work) from Matru Sewa Sangh, Institute of Social Work Nagpur (Maharashtra).

 He was associated with an NGO called ‘People Awareness & Hilly Area Development (PAHAD)’ for tribal people under livelihood mission after completing his graduation.
 He has also done a one month internship in Mumbai in center for Study of Society and Secularism (CSSS) for women empowerment.